 It is the generative mode of governance that represents Chait, Ryan and Taylor’s unique contribution.
 They chose the term generative because its roots are in the idea of genesis, the kind of thinking that was present when the organization was founded.
 Generative work precedes strategic work and strategic work precedes fiduciary work.

 Generative work effectively opens up the organization’s mission to scrutiny.
 It may be more closely attuned to the organization’s vision of the future than its current role.
-Generative work is about considering, anew perhaps, what problems in wider environment or field need to be addressed.[4]Although a number of sources have grappled with the generative governance idea, I often find myself returning to the authors themselves.
-See for instance, Bill Ryan’s interview by Mandy Salls … Continue reading Gareth Morgan’s organism metaphor fits to some degree here if one sees the organization as part of a larger community eco-system.[5]A broader vision of the community as an eco-system is somewhat captured in the concept of Community Engagement Governance developed by Judy Frieiwirth, Beth Kanter and others in the U.S.A
+Generative work is about considering, anew perhaps, what problems in wider environment or field need to be addressed.((Although a number of sources have grappled with the generative governance idea, I often find myself returning to the authors themselves.
+See for instance, Bill Ryan’s interview by Mandy Salls in the article Why Nonprofits Have a Board Problem in The Harvard Business School’s periodical Working Knowledge, April 4, 2005)) Gareth Morgan’s organism metaphor fits to some degree here if one sees the organization as part of a larger community eco-system.((A broader vision of the community as an eco-system is somewhat captured in the concept of Community Engagement Governance developed by Judy Frieiwirth, Beth Kanter and others in the U.S.A))

 Generative work, it seems to me, requires curiosity.
 But it does not require the expertise or problem solving ability that we generally associate with governance work.
 Off the bus, board members and staff could find themselves on an equal footing.
-Perhaps though, their ability to see and listen might not be the same.[8]One could debate the ability of non-profit board members and staff to learn from walking around in their community.
+Perhaps though, their ability to see and listen might not be the same.((One could debate the ability of non-profit board members and staff to learn from walking around in their community.
 Being naive in this mode might be a board member asset.
-Staff, to the extent their … Continue reading
+Staff, to the extent their interests are confined in a psychic prison, to use Morgan’s 7th organizational metaphor, may be at a disadvantage))

 Moving away from the bus